-For most employers, grasping the depth and breadth of required posters is challenging.
-And just when you think you have a handle on the complexities, something changes, or new information emerges that you were unaware of, such as industry-specific postings.
-If your immediate response was, What industry-specific postings? you’re not alone.
+For most employers, grasping the depth and breadth of workplace postings is challenging.
+Just when you think you have a handle on the complexities, a law or regulation changes — or a new requirement emerges, such as industry-specific labor law posters.

 - Notice to Workers with Disabilities